 The Children’s Global Media Summit is ideally timed for deep and diverse conversation about how young people will use virtual reality to experience, engage, play and learn.

 As a strategy consultancy and studio, Dubit has been focused solely on children for almost 20 years.
-When new technologies emerge, we’re perfectly positioned to consider their potential for kids from multiple perspectives – rigorous research, innovative application and market insight coming together to result in developmentally appropriate experiences that kids love and parents trust.
+When new technologies emerge, they consider their potential for kids from multiple perspectives – rigorous research, innovative application and market insight coming together to result in developmentally appropriate experiences that kids love and parents trust.
 In 2017, Dubit has dived into testing and creation of VR for children in all its divisions.

 As VP Digital at Dubit Bobby develops strategies and oversees development of digital entertainment apps, VR, and games for kids.
 Dubit has experience of working with leading children’s entertainment companies as well as innovative start-ups from around the globe.
 Clients include Mattel, PBS KIDS, DreamWorks, Disney, Cartoon Network, and others.
 As CEO at XRGames (a Dubit subsidiary) Bobby has raised a seven-figure investment round to spend directly on developing a suite of VR apps for established IPs.
 Bobby is also a BAFTA VR Advisory Group member.